-The Museum of Fine Arts, Houston presents "Radicals and Revolutionaries: America’s Founding Fathers" closing day
+The Museum of Fine Arts, Houston presents "Radicals and Revolutionaries: America’s Founding Fathers" opening day

 "Radicals and Revolutionaries: America’s Founding Fathers" features 50 works - paintings, prints, drawings, sculpture, and decorative arts - from the permanent collection of the Museum of Fine Arts, Houston, including the rich 18th-century collections of Bayou Bend and Rienzi, and several works from local Houston collections.